 This strictness in the laws is believed by many to exist as a form of protection for Arizonans from the terrible side effects and dangers that surround many harmful drugs.
 However, this strict view on drugs also leads to harsh penalties and even incarceration for many unknowing individuals.

-Criteria for Felony Offense Drug Charges in Arizona:
+Criteria for Felony Offense Drug Charge in Arizona:

 Determining if the Drug Possession Charge is a Felony

-These differing variables allow for a judge to be somewhat lenient and fair in their sentencing as they are able to hear the facts and then make a sound decision instead of using a one-size-fits-all approach.
-A great example of how the variable “type” affects charges, is the difference in charges between marijuana and methamphetamine.
+Variables allow judges to be flexible and fair in their sentencing as they can take into account individual facts when making a sound decision instead of employing a cookie-cutter approach.
+A great example of how variable “type” impacts charges would be the disparate charges between marijuana and methamphetamine use.